-Our company specializes in making your yacht charter destination a forever memory.
-We offer half day private excursions, full day excursions, 24 hour island adventures, and private multi-day sailing charters catered to your desires to various destinations.
+Our company specializes in making your private yacht charter a forever memory.
+We offer half day private excursions, full day excursions, 24 hour island adventures, and private multi-day yacht charters catered to your desires to various destinations.
 There is so much to see and do on a yacht charter.
 Our most popular charter is to the Dry Tortugas, however there are so many places to go in Key West; the possibilities are endless.
-The barrier reefs of Key West have been compared to the quality of that of the Australian Great Barrier Reefs.
+The barrier reefs of Key West have been compared to the quality of that of the Bahamas.
 You will find crystal clear water and breathtaking coral reefs.
-Kick back, relax, unwind, and enjoy the beauty on your next yacht charter.
+Kick back, relax, unwind, and enjoy the beauty on your next private yacht charter.

 Key West Destination By The Day

 This day typically lasts about four hours from the time you leave the marina to the time you get back and may include fueling time.
 There is no chance to forget anything as you will go out on the same yacht for the ocean excursion as you stay on at the marina.

 The most popular activity on this charter is to sail or motor to the coral reef system (45-60 mins one way), grab a mooring ball, and snorkel.
 You can learn how to sail or drive the yacht on the way, and if you’re lucky, you will be able to take the wheel and navigate the vessel alone.
 Fishing is also a popular activity on charters.
 Please consult with your captain and follow all local and federal laws.

 Other activities such as spearfishing, diving, and catching lobster can be taken in during this trip if regulations and time allow.
 It is common to have dolphin encounters as well as sea turtle sightings.
 Most charter customers take in a sunset sail or motor cruise back to the marina to close out their day.
 Charter customers find that it is nearly impossible to take in all these activities in a half day yacht charter.

 Full Day Private Excursion (8 Hours)